- What are ‘good’ fats and oils?

 One example of this is saturated fat.
-This stems from the belief that saturated fat increases total cholesterol, thus increasing the risk of cardiovascular disease, however saturated fats actually support hormone production and the enhancement of ‘good’ cholesterol (HDL).
+This stems from the belief that saturated fat increases total cholesterol, thus increasing the risk of cardiovascular disease, however, saturated fats actually support hormone production and the enhancement of ‘good’ cholesterol (HDL).

 What makes these fats ‘good’ is that they are naturally sourced from unprocessed, whole foods.
-Eat a variety of high quality dietary fat sources across the week (2-3 portions each day) and you won’t have to worry about how much you need in grams/percentages.
+Eat a variety of high-quality dietary fat sources across the week (2-3 portions each day) and you won’t have to worry about how much you need in grams/percentages.

 The bad fats that should be avoided, or eaten very sparingly (not just by athletes) are those used in heavily processed foods, including margarine, vegetable oils, manufactured meats and confectionary foods.